Houston, TX Preventative Dentistry

-Preventive dentistry procedures range from the most basic services that have been used successfully for decades, to recent technological innovations.
-These procedures include:
+Preventive dentistry services we offer in our Houston, TX dental office range from the most basic treatments that have been used successfully for decades, to recent technological innovations.

 - Dental Sealants.
 These invisible plastic coatings fill the tiny grooves in back teeth so they do not become havens for bacteria.
 They prevent cavities from forming and the need for fillings later on.